skip to content

 Undergraduate study

+Politics and International Studies gives you the opportunity to study some of the most important topics facing humanity—climate change, international security, gender politics, public health, the global economy and public policy.
 As an undergraduate student at Cambridge, you will be taught by members of a dynamic community of researchers working on the world's most complex and pressing issues.

-See for yourself what we are all about
+See what we are all about

 Watch our Masterclass

-Dr Jeremy Green's lecture on 'Political Economy in the Age of Political Crisis'
+Professor Jeremy Green's lecture on 'Political Economy in the Age of Political Crisis'

 Attending one of our Subject Masterclasses will help you understand more about our course.